Gullah: Cuisine

+Music

+Gullah culture has a rich musical tradition, owing to their relative isolation and strong cultural links.
+Much of their music follows a call-and-response structure common in African musical traditions.
+The most well-known proponents of Gullah music are the Georgia Sea Island Singers, a group founded in the early 1900s on St. Simon's Island.
+Lead mostly by Bessie Jones, they have released many albums, were recorded by Alan Lomax, and performed at venues such as Carnegie Hall and the Newport Folk Festival.

 Celebrating Gullah culture

 Over the years, the Gullah have attracted study by many historians, linguists, folklorists, and anthropologists interested in their rich cultural heritage.
 Many academic books on that subject have been published.
-The Gullah have also become a symbol of cultural pride for blacks throughout the United States and a subject of general interest in the media.
+The Gullah have also become a symbol of cultural pride for black people throughout the United States and a subject of general interest in the media.
 Numerous newspaper and magazine articles, documentary films, and children's books on Gullah culture, have been produced, in addition to popular novels set in the Gullah region.
 In 1991 Julie Dash wrote and directed Daughters of the Dust, the first feature film about the Gullah, set at the turn of the 20th century on St. Helena Island.
-Born into a Gullah family, she was the first African-American woman director to produce a feature film.
+Born into a Gullah family, she was the first Black American woman director to produce a feature film.

 Gullah people now organize cultural festivals every year in towns up and down the Lowcountry.
 Hilton Head Island, for instance, hosts a "Gullah Celebration" in February.
 It includes "De Aarts ob We People" show; the "Ol’ Fashioned Gullah Breakfast"; "National Freedom Day," the "Gullah Film Fest", "A Taste of Gullah" food and entertainment, a "Celebration of Lowcountry Authors and Books," an "Arts, Crafts & Food Expo," and "De Gullah Playhouse".
 Beaufort hosts the oldest and the largest celebration, "The Original Gullah Festival" in May.
 The nearby Penn Center on St. Helena Island holds "Heritage Days" in November.
 Other Gullah festivals are celebrated on James Island, South Carolina, and Sapelo Island, Georgia.

 Gullah culture is also being celebrated elsewhere in the United States.
 The High Art Museum in Atlanta has presented exhibits about Gullah culture.
 The Black Cultural Center at Purdue University in West Lafayette, Indiana conducted a research tour, cultural arts festival, and other related events to showcase the Gullah culture.
 The Black Cultural Center Library maintains a bibliography of Gullah books and materials, as well.
 Metro State College in Denver, Colorado, hosted a conference on Gullah culture, called The Water Brought Us: Gullah History and Culture, which featured a panel of Gullah scholars and cultural activists.
 These events in Indiana and Colorado are typical of the attention Gullah culture regularly receives throughout the United States.